utwente/living-textbook/docs/frontend-development.md

 - Hot module reloading (HMR): `yarn encore dev-server --host localhost --hot --https --cert docker/nginx/server.cert --key docker/nginx/server.key`
 - Production build: `yarn build`

 All these will work with the docker development image.
+If you are not sure use `yarn dev` for development or `yarn build` for production.